 Fleur (F.T.)
 Bradley

 Fleur is the author of the Double Vision trilogy (HarperCollins Children’s), a fun middle-grade spy adventure series School Library Journal calls, “a must-read for mystery fans, including reluctant readers.”
 She’s currently hard at work editing her (top-secret) upcoming MG novel.
 Her story “The Perfect Alibi” is forthcoming in Mystery Writers of America’s MG anthology SUPER MYSTERIOUS PUZZLERS, edited by Chris Grabenstein (Fall 2020, HarperCollins).
 She regularly does school and Skype visits, as well as librarian and educator conference talks on reaching reluctant readers.
 Originally from the Netherlands, she now lives in Colorado Springs with her husband and two daughters, and entirely too many cats.
-Find her on Twitter @FTBradleyAuthor.
-Middle grade

 Anna-Maria is the author of 22 grade school readers, both fiction and nonfiction.
 She has also illustrated over 50 books.
 She has co-authored an interactive digital novel, Sorcery is for Saps, for Choice of Games, which was like three-dimensional chess for plotting.
-She is a graduate of Ohio State University and has been involved in children’s books since 1989.
+She wrote and illustrated her first book at age 7 and hasn’t stopped since.
 She is a long-time member of SCBWI and is on the board for Picture Book Artists Association.
 She is also a part-owner in Plot Doctors, a writing service that helps people with their plot problems.
 A number of people she’s worked with have gone on to sell their books.
 Anna-Maria loves helping writers see the potential in their stories and showing them how to add the depth and motivation their characters lack.
 So often writers already have everything they need in their story—they just aren’t using it to their advantage.
-When she’s not writing, she’s busy playing fetch with, Tucker, and teaching him what things he can jump up on (couches, chairs, bed, laps) and what he can’t (tables, kitchen counters, stove, and window ledges).
+When she’s not writing, she’s busy playing fetch with Tucker, and teaching him what things he can jump up on (couches, chairs, bed, laps) and what he can’t (tables, kitchen counters, stove, and window ledges).
 Update: Anna-Maria has ceded ownership of the dining room table to Tucker (it has the best view of the street) but has successfully reclaimed all kitchen counters and window ledges.
 Middle Grade, Young Adult ( all genres)

 Traci L Jones